Predpol/slate/source/includes/_shifts.md

 `PUT <customer_name>.predpol.com/api/shifts/<id>.json`

-The show API is used to update an existing shift on the basis of shift id.
+The update API is used to update an existing shift on the basis of shift id.
 If the request is processed successfully, the updated shift object is rendered as json.
 Otherwise, an appropriate error is thrown with status 'unprocessable_entity'.
-The shell shows a sample PUT request for Update API.
+The shell shows a sample PUT request for update API.

 A shifts object has the following properties: